gahtan-syarif/dailygitcommands/README.md

 ## Repository Initialization
 - `git init` — initialize a new local git repo
 - `git remote add origin <repo-url>` — link local repo to a remote repo
+- `git remote add upstream <repo-url>` — link local repo to the upstream repo of your fork (in cases where `origin` is a fork of someone else's repo)
 - `git clone <repo-url>` — clone a remote repo locally

 ## Syncing
-- `git fetch --prune` — update remote tracking refs and remove stale remote-tracking branches
+- `git fetch --prune --all` — update all remote tracking refs and remove stale remote-tracking branches
 - `git pull` — fetch latest commits from remote branch and merge them into current local branch
 - `git pull --rebase` — fetch latest commits from remote branch and then rebase the current local branch
 - `git push` — push commits from current local branch to remote branch